PredictabilityAtScale/useLLM/readme.md

 Example:

-Sends a streaming request that is progressively resuned in the response property.
+Sends a streaming request that is progressively returned in the response property.
 On full completion, the response is saved to the ValueText state.

 ```typescript
 await send(